Keep your chickens healthy and warm during the cold winter months with this guide on properly winterizing your chicken coop.

 The holy grail in the coop world is to have the right balance of wind protection, insulation, and ventilation without having drafts.

-The aim with ventilation is to reduce ammonia fumes, reduce likelihood of frostbite and respiratory issues by removing moisture, and to increase fresh oxygen-rich air in the coop.
+The aim of ventilation is to reduce ammonia fumes, reduce the likelihood of frostbite and respiratory issues by removing moisture, and increase fresh oxygen-rich air in the coop.

 The fan is plugged into a timer that runs for 15 minutes every hour.
 We have experimented with different times, but this seems to be the best one for us, that balances heat retention, ventilation, and fresh air required.

 I like this method because it doesn't cause drafts around any of the birds, so while eave venting is a great passive way to create airflow, it can also create drafts that can blow the warmth right out from between the feathers of our hens.